dolphinwang/RangeSeekbar/README.md

 		8. textColorSelected:    Color of text mark in selected state.
 		9. seekbarColorNormal:   Similar with textColorNormal.
 		10.seekbarColorSelected: Similar with textColorSelected.
+		11.autoMoveDuration:     Time when a cursor move to a mark index without touch.

 		Users can also set these in java code.